From Scaling to Structured Expressivity: Rethinking Transformers for CTR Prediction

+{The first term refers \textbf{field-aware content alignment}.
+Unlike generic similarity, the field-specific projections allow the model to tailor the transformation based on the field's role.
+For instance, it can distinguish whether an \texttt{age} token should be encoded differently when acting as a user profile feature versus a context feature.
+Complementing this, the scalar parameter $w_{f_i,f_j} \in \mathbb{R}$ executes \textbf{field-pair interaction modulation}.
+Acting as a gate, it governs the information flow strength between fields.
+This allows for fine-grained control; for example, a large $w_{\texttt{ad\_category}, \texttt{user\_behavior}}$ amplifies relevant user interests, while a small $w_{\texttt{ad\_category},\texttt{device\_type}}$ suppresses noise from irrelevant couplings.} Finally, we derive the layer output by aggregating the field-projected value vectors $\boldsymbol{v}_j = \boldsymbol{h}_j\boldsymbol{W}_V^{(f_j)}$:

-This formulation offers several advantages: \begin{itemize}[left=0pt] \item \textbf{Hierarchical Field Awareness}: content alignment operates at the \textbf{per-field level} (coarse), encoding semantic roles; interaction modulating acts at the \textbf{field-pair level} (fine), governing routing strength. \item \textbf{Interpretability}: $w_{f_i,f_j}$ provide insights into interaction patterns. \item \textbf{Asymmetry}: $w_{f_i,f_j} \neq w_{f_j,f_i}$ naturally models directional effects. \item \textbf{Efficiency and Scalability}: Naïve field-pair projections require $\mathcal{O}(F^2 d^2)$ parameters per head—an infeasible burden.
-In contrast, FAT uses only $\mathcal{O}(F d^2 + F^2)$, reducing parameter count by over 99\% in typical settings (e.g., from 16B to 50M).
-This enables training large models without sacrificing semantic fidelity. \end{itemize} By separating field-aware representation from field-pair-governed routing, FAT achieves structured expressivity: it scales not by adding unstructured capacity, but by deepening semantic resolution in a controlled, interpretable way.
+This attention mechanism provides three critical advantages: \begin{itemize}[left=0pt] \item \textbf{Hierarchical Field Awareness}: The content alignment operates at a \textbf{coarse-grained per-field level} to encode semantic roles, while interaction modulation functions at a \textbf{fine-grained field-pair level} to govern routing strength.

+\item \textbf{Interpretability and Assymetry}: The learned scalars $w_{f_i,f_j}$ naturally model directional effects ($w_{f_i,f_j} \neq w_{f_j,f_i}$) and reveal interpretable interaction patterns and insights between fields. \item \textbf{Efficiency and Scalability}: FAT eliminates the need for full-rank field-pair matrices, collapsing the parameter complexity from $\mathcal{O}(F^2 d^2)$ to $\mathcal{O}(F d^2 + F^2)$.
+This yields a reduction of over 99\% in typical settings (e.g., \changenew{from 150B to 0.5B}), enabling scalable training without sacrificing semantic fidelity. \end{itemize} In summary, {Field-Decomposed Attention} establishes the foundation for structured expressivity by decoupling representation from routing.
+It scales interaction modeling not by adding unstructured capacity, but by deepening semantic resolution in a controlled way.